emmby/docker-android/README.md

 * SDK Platform Android 4.1.2, API 16
 * Android Extras

-You can download and use the container here: https://registry.hub.docker.com/u/emmby/docker-android/
+You can download and use the container [on dockerhub](https://registry.hub.docker.com/u/emmby/docker-android/).

-Source for the dockerfile is available here: https://github.com/emmby/docker-android
+Source for the dockerfile is available [on github](https://github.com/emmby/docker-android).

+To request an update, please file a ticket on the [issues list](https://github.com/emmby/docker-android/issues).